EmmaLammE/BISICLES_parallel/code/exec-multiVersion-pfasst/README.md

 - [`GNUMakefile`](#GNUMakefile): the only thing needs to be reset is the path of PFASST `LIBPFASST` (I think).

 ## Some other notes ##
 If nothing is changed, the current codes will run 2 test: parallel and serial.
 Parallel one uses the objects and states of the `crse` settings in `inputs.test`, and Serial one uses that of the `fine` settings.
-The results are stored in the same folder as `pf_....` and `ref_....`.
+The results are stored in the same folder in the name of `pf_....` and `ref_....`.